Search This Blog

 Kanban India 2023: Reflections on Kanban Awareness

 I had an opportunity to present a 90-min workshop on boosting business agility leveraging Kanban principles in the Kanban India 2023 conference organized by Innovation Roots in Bengaluru, India.
-This conference was represented by various types of people from many industries but mainly from project management office and information technology professionals.
+This conference was represented by various types of people from many industries but mainly from project management offices and information technology professionals.
 So, it was not surprising for me to see the diverse roles of project manager, product manager, product owner, director or project management office, agile coaches, scrum masters, and a small percentage of resource managers and senior leaders.
 However, what surprised me largely was the complete unawareness of the Kanban principles by almost all the 30+ members that sat in my workshop across all these previously represented roles!

 First, Kanban is not a framework or methodology!
 It is a method because Kanban can be adopted within any plan-driven or adaptive framework as well as the organization specific methodology adaptations of these frameworks specifically within their organizations!
 Without understanding these distinctions among framework, methodology, and methods, people have rushed to the same thought process of how they conceived waterfall methodology when the original author never even promoted the concept of such linear waterfall thinking (Rajagopalan, 2014).
 Instead, Kanban has been conceived as a set of cards organized in status-driven swim-lanes such as "To Do", "Doing" and "Done".